For Patients and Survivors

 - Tips for Managing Nausea and Increasing Appetite During Cancer Treatment

-- Your Health Care Team: Your Doctor is Only The Beginning
+- Your Health Care Team: Understanding Their Roles

 Ask CancerCare

-Every month, featured experts answer your questions about coping with cancer.
+Every month, featured experts answer cancer patient’s questions about coping with cancer.
 View all questions and answers.

 - I have stage 4 cancer and after 5 years of receiving chemotherapy, I'm being told there are no more treatment options for me.
 Because I survived so long with a terminal diagnosis, some people in my family don't seem understand how serious this is.
 How can I help them understand?